-Currently: 1) Jean Baudrillard and the sacrificial, 2) work on non-dualism and language - is consciousness a 'problem'?
+Currently: 1) Jean Baudrillard and theories of the sacrificial, 2) work on non-dualism and language - is consciousness a 'problem'?

 Victoria’s fields of research and teaching are interdisciplinary with a focus on psychosocial studies.
 Her major interests include critical theory, the work of Jean Baudrillard, gender, and research in health and medicine.